thelibertyfoundation/website/index.md

 title: Liberty Foundation
 ---

 **Update: The Liberty Foundation is unfortunately no longer active.
-After the results of the 2016 election _(thanks asshole!)_ and the resulting shift in priorities with corporate philanthropy, we we unable to secure enough funding to launch our cost of living grant pilot.
+After the results of the 2016 election and the subsequent shift in priorities with corporate philanthropy _(thanks asshole!)_, we we unable to secure enough funding to launch our cost of living grant pilot.
 For future updates, [follow @libertyfndn on Twitter](https://twitter.com/libertyfndn).**

 —